Holcombe Moor and the Peel Tower

 Holcombe Moor and the Peel Tower are part of the West Pennine Moors, much-loved by walkers from nearby Bury and Greater Manchester.
 The high moorland is a precious environment where blanket bog has formed over 6,000 years leading to the accumulation of peat up to three metres deep in places.
 In common with many other Pennine areas, the industrial revolution, and associated atmospheric pollution during the last 150 years, brought significant damage to the peat surface alongside other pressures including moorland fires, erosion and localised overgrazing.

 This damage included drying out of the surface peat and changes to the vegetation making it less suitable for breeding moorland birds and increasing the likelihood of flooding downstream.
 It also means that the peat can no longer store carbon in the way that it should do, something which makes this type of environment such a valuable resource in our efforts to reduce the high levels of carbon in the atmosphere.

-Thanks to a new partnership with the National Trust, Natural England and the Holcombe Moor Commoners’ Association, and with support from Defra’s Moor Carbon fund, December 2019 sees the beginning of a programme of important work to improve Holcombe Moor peatland using several methods.
+Thanks to a new partnership with the National Trust, Natural England, the Environment Agency and the Holcombe Moor Commoners’ Association, and with support from Defra’s Moor Carbon fund, December 2019 sees the beginning of a programme of important work to improve Holcombe Moor peatland using several methods.